Corey B.Welcher

 hand of white woman holding three heirloom tomatoes in her left hand towards the camera

-Food Justice and our shared Environment
+Food Justice & our shared Environment

 In 2024, I completed my graduate studies for my Master of Health Science in Environmental Health and Engineering at Hopkins as a part-time student while working full-time.
 As a long time volunteer in soup kitchens and anti-hunger fundraising, I began to wonder about the underlying conditions bringing people to soup kitchens or needing food assistance.